JoeLago/MHWDB-iOS/Pods/GRDB.swift/README.md

 > :point_up: **Note**: the `ignore` policy does not play well at all with the `didInsert` method which notifies the rowID of inserted records.
 Choose your poison:
 >
-> - if you specify the `ignore` policy at the table level, don't implement the `didInsert` method: it will be called with some random id in case of failed insert.
+> - if you specify the `ignore` policy in the database table definition, don't implement the `didInsert` method: it will be called with some random id in case of failed insert.
 > - if you specify the `ignore` policy at the query level, the `didInsert` method is never called.
 >
-> :warning: **Warning**: [`ON CONFLICT REPLACE`](https://www.sqlite.org/lang_conflict.html) may delete rows so that inserts and updates can succeed.
+> :point_up: **Note**: The `replace` policy may have to delete rows so that inserts and updates can succeed.
 Those deletions are not reported to [transaction observers](#transactionobserver-protocol) (this might change in a future release of SQLite).

-## The Implicit RowID Primary Key
+### The Implicit RowID Primary Key

 **All SQLite tables have a primary key.** Even when the primary key is not explicit: